Annytomica/memory_game/README.md

 - CSS – for visual appeal and responsive design features
 - JavaScript - for all game functions
 - GenAI – creation of game clock
-    - ChatGPT 3.5 – visual concept creation and prompt development
+    - ChatGPT 3.5 – HTML and JavaScript code for game clock
-- Figma – visual concept development, colour palette selection
+- Figma – wireframe and visual concept development
-- Balsamic – site map and wireframe creation
-- Adobe Photoshop

 ## Testing
 ### General Strategy